 Federico Seineldin Bio

-Federico Seineldin is co-founder and director of Njambre.
-From there, it promotes the emergence and scale of impact companies in Latin America, using innovation in the resignification of agreements and technology, as tools and models for the systemic change of planetary dilemmas.
+Federico Seineldin is co-founder of Njambre.
+From there, he promoted the emergence and scale of impact companies in Latin America, using innovation in the resignification of agreements and technology, as tools and models for the systemic change of planetary dilemmas.

 Among its past ventures stood out Openware (IT company acquired in 2008 by Globant, this was the first time that two Endeavor entrepreneurs made a buyout deal) Working in Globant he was in charge of the Sustainability Infostructuture Studio until end of 2011.